OpenAthens test accounts

 Prerequisites and assumptions

-- You have access to the OpenAthens admin area at https://admin.openathens.net
+You have admin access to OpenAthens Compass at https://admin.openathens.net

 Methods